Duke Reads

 youtube channel Hear from Blue Devil authors as they share writing influences, introduce their work, and provide insights into your next new read.

 blue globeParticipate in thought-provoking reads designed to introduce incoming freshmen to Duke’s academic climate and encourage intellectual dialogue.
-This year’s theme, “Engage with Justice” offers a film, book, and podcast selection.
+This year’s selection is “The Measure” by Nikki Erlick.

 Biography